 As a French société anonyme listed on Euronext Paris, we are subject to various corporate governance requirements under French law.
-In addition, as a foreign private issuer listed on the Nasdaq Global Select Market, we will be subject to the Nasdaq corporate governance listing standards.
+In addition, as a foreign private issuer listed on the Nasdaq Global Market, we will be subject to the Nasdaq corporate governance listing standards.
 However, the Nasdaq listing standards permit foreign private issuers to follow home country corporate governance practices in lieu of the Nasdaq rules, with certain exceptions.
 Certain corporate governance practices in France may differ significantly from the Nasdaq corporate governance listing standards.
-For example, neither the corporate laws of France nor our By-laws require that (i) a majority of our directors be independent, (ii) our compensation committee include only independent directors, or (iii) our independent directors hold regularly scheduled meetings at which only independent directors are present.
 Other than as set forth below, we currently intend to comply with the corporate governance listing standards of Nasdaq to the extent possible under French law.
 However, we may choose to change such practices to follow home country practices in the future.

 Even as a foreign private issuer, we are required to comply with Rule 10A-3 of the Exchange Act, relating to audit committee composition and responsibilities.
 Rule 10A-3 provides that the audit committee must have direct responsibility for the nomination, compensation and choice of our auditors, as well as control over the performance of the auditor's duties, management of complaints made, and selection of consultants.
-Under Rule 10A-3, if the laws of a foreign private issuer's home country require that any such matter be approved by board members or the shareholders of the company, the audit committee's responsibilities or powers with respect to such matter may instead be advisory.
+Under Rule 10A-3, if the laws of a foreign private issuer's home country require that any such matter be approved by board members or the shareholders of the Company, the audit committee's responsibilities or powers with respect to such matter may instead be advisory.
+Under French law, the audit committee may only have an advisory role and the appointment of our statutory auditors, in particular, must be decided by our shareholders at our annual meeting.